Beijing loyalist John Lee elected as Hong Kong's next leader - NewsBreak

 The election followed major changes to Hong Kong's electoral laws last year to ensure that only "patriots" loyal to Beijing can hold office.
 The legislature was also reorganized to all but eliminate opposition voices.

-The elaborate arrangements surrounding the predetermined outcome speak to Beijing's desire for a veneer of democracy.
-The committee members voted in a secret ballot, and Lee's 1,416 votes were the highest support ever for the city's top leadership position.
+The elaborate arrangements surrounding the pre-determined outcome speak to Beijing's desire for a veneer of democracy.
+Though they voted in a secret ballot, Hong Kong's electors were all carefully vetted.

-Without opposition, Lee would likely have easier time governing Hong Kong compared to Lam, said Ivan Choy, a senior lecturer at the Chinese University of Hong Kong’s Department of Government and Public Administration.

-“A major reason for easier governance is that the electoral system has changed,” he said.
-“In the legislature and the election committee, there is almost no political opposition and the political spectrum is concentrated towards the pro-establishment camp.”

-The European Union's foreign policy chief Josep Borrell said that Lee's election “violates democratic principles and political pluralism in Hong Kong.”

-“Selection process is yet another step in the dismantling of the ‘one country, two systems’ principle,” Borrell tweeted.

-The Chinese government’s liaison office in Hong Kong congratulated Lee and said the election was conducted in a “fair, just and orderly manner in accordance with laws and regulations.”
+The Chinese government's liaison office in Hong Kong also congratulated Lee in a statement and said the election was conducted in a "fair, just and orderly manner in accordance with laws and regulations."

+"Lee received many nominations and was elected with a high number of 1,416 votes.
+This is not only the solemn choice of the election committee, but also a strong expression of public opinion," the statement read.

-Mainland China’s Hong Kong and Macao Affairs Office of the State Council said in its congratulatory note that the “successful election” proved that the city’s new electoral system is “good” and in line with the “one country, two systems” framework that Hong Kong is governed by.
+Mainland China's Hong Kong and Macao Affairs Office of the State Council also congratulated Lee in a statement, saying the "successful election" proved that the city's new electoral system is "good" and in line with the "one country, two systems" framework that Hong Kong is governed by.

-Critics say freedom of speech and assembly that Hong Kong was promised to keep for 50 years when it was handed over by Britain to China in 1997 has vanished as Beijing exerts greater control over the territory.
+The statement added that the new chief executive will lead the Hong Kong government and "people from all walks of life to forge ahead in unity."

+The British handed Hong Kong over to mainland China in 1997 under the "one country, two systems" framework, which promised the city certain freedoms not found on the mainland, including freedom of speech and assembly.

 On Sunday morning, three members of the League of Social Democrats, a local activist group, protested the election by attempting to march toward the election venue while displaying a banner demanding universal suffrage that would allow Hong Kongers to vote both for the legislature and the chief executive.